How to Give Your Video a Case of the Virals

 Take a Risk

-What the wildest idea you have for a video?
+What is the wildest idea you have for a video?
 Don’t rule it out.
-It might take some negotiation for executive-level buy in, but bring stats and case studies of those that have taken a chance and found success.
+It might take some negotiation for executive-level buy-in, but bring stats and case studies of those who have taken a chance and found success.
 You might be pleasantly surprised with the outcome.
 And if not, you’re making progress through testing.

 Choose Your Hosts